-Many of the foods that you buy wrapped in plastic today are using what is called modified atmosphere packaging, or MAP.
+Many of the foods that you buy wrapped in plastic use what's called modified atmosphere packaging, or MAP.
 The package is filled with a mix of gases that are beneficial to the food.
 Most foods do better if they are stored away from oxygen.
 Also, many microorganisms have a hard time with high concentrations of CO2 (just like people -- see How does dry ice work?).
 So eliminating oxygen and adding C02 is very common in MAP.

-According to Practical Hydroponics & Greenhouses, High CO2 and low O2 atmospheres can:
+According to the magazine Practical Hydroponics & Greenhouses, atmospheres with high levels of carbon dioxide and low levels of oxygen can:

 That collection of features is what keeps the lettuce fresh longer.
 There are no chemicals involved!